patternfly/patternfly/src/patternfly/components/Alert/examples/Alert.md

 | `.pf-m-truncate` | `.pf-c-alert__title` | Modifies the title to display a single line and truncate any overflow text with ellipses. **Note:** you can specify the max number of lines to show by setting the `--pf-c-alert__title--max-lines` (the default value is `1`). |

 ### Alert group overview
 The alert component is used to contain and align consecutive alerts.
-It is optional when only one alert is needed.
-It becomes required when more than one alert is used in a list.
 Alert groups can either be embedded alongside a page's content or in the top-right corner as a toast group using the `.pf-m-toast` modifier.

 ### Alert group usage
 | Class | Applied to | Outcome |